anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

 Here are some cardinal rules when using spreadsheet programs for data organisation:

-1. Put each of your variables (i.e. the thing you are measuring, like 'weight' or 'temperature') in its own column.
-Put each observation of these variables in its own row.
-This means keep your data in a nice and tidy table structure and do not try to combine multiple variables in one cell.
+1. Put each of your variables (i.e. the things you are measuring or observing, like 'weight' or 'temperature') in its own column.
+Put a single observation of these variables in its own row.
+Keep your data in a nice and tidy table structure.
 2. Include metadata about your data with your data (but not in your data).
 3. Leave the raw data raw - do not change it!
 This means anything you do to your data (even sorting it) - do it on a copy or you will change the original data irreversibly and will not be able to go back.
 4. Keep track of your analyses.